Israel arrests French Consulate employee for Gaza smuggling

-JERUSALEM (AP) — Israel’s internal security agency says a French employee of France’s Consulate in Jerusalem has been arrested on charges of smuggling dozens of guns from the Gaza Strip to the West Bank.
+JERUSALEM (AP) — A French employee of France’s Consulate in Jerusalem is under arrest for allegedly smuggling dozens of weapons from the Gaza Strip to the West Bank, Israel’s domestic security agency said Monday.

-A statement Monday from the Shin Bet identifies the man as Romain Franck.
+The Shin Bet said the man, identified as Romain Franck, 23, was part of a broader Palestinian smuggling ring and used his consular vehicle, which is subjected to more lenient security checks, as cover to transport the weapons through Israel’s tightly secured border with the Gaza Strip.

-It says Franck smuggled more than 70 guns on five occasions in his consular vehicle, which was subjected to more lenient security checks than other vehicles.
+In a statement, the Shin Bet said Franck took part in the ring for financial gain and that his employer was unaware of his actions.
+The consulate in Jerusalem declined comment and declined to confirm whether Franck was an employee.

 Most Read Nation & World Stories